ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-3-creating-junctions.md

 ###Important DON'Ts

--   **Do ++NOT++ mess around in the nodes layer or in the results layers!!!
-Drawing in these layers will not activate the required database functions to ... the new objects in the correct way.**
+-   Do ***NOT*** mess around in the nodes layer or in the results layers!!!
+Drawing in these layers will not activate the required database functions to create new objects correctly.
--   **Make sure your Postgres server is running when starting the QGIS project (i.e. do not close the command prompt window of the portable Postgres).
+-   Make sure your Postgres server is running when starting the QGIS project (i.e. do not close the command prompt window of the portable Postgres).
 If the server stops with your GIS-project open, QGIS will spit out a endless loop of pop-ups stating that it is not able to reach the server.
-QGIS can now only be stopped with violence.**
+QGIS can now only be stopped with violence.

 #GISWATER: SQL AS BACKDOOR
 When you are drawing a drainage system from scratch, QGIS (or other GIS software configured for editing the correct tables) would be the way to go.
 However, in many cases information is already available from other sources (CAD-drawings, geodatabases, Excel-files, etc.).
 In these cases, you could also use scripting to interpret this information and insert it into the database.
 These insert queries could directly be executed from your code, yet I like to keep insight in what is happening.
-Therefore, my approach was to use python scripts which write the insert queries to a SQL-file.
+Therefore, my approach was to use python scripts which write the insert queries to a SQL-script.

 If X- and Y-coordinates are available, the value to be inserted in the geometry field can be generated using [PPyGIS](http://www.fabianowski.eu/projects/ppygis/).
 Although in the documentation is stated that PPyGIS is young and has several limitations, it does this job really well.
 The following python code generates insert statements for 4 junctions in a strictly random street somewhere in the east of the Netherlands: